Phone-GWP-group

 Whilst it is essential that your packaging protects your products on their way to the retail outlet or consumers’ delivery address, frustration at not getting into the exciting new purchase can reflect poorly on your brand and products.

-However, numerous options exist to resolve this, including tear strips and clever locking mechanisms that can improve the unboxing experience.
+However, numerous options exist to resolve this, including tear strips and clever locking mechanisms to improve the unboxing experience.

 Unboxing experience